Dryococelus: Conservation

 After initial difficulties, the insects were successfully bred in captivity in Melbourne.
 The ultimate goal was to produce a large population for reintroduction to Lord Howe Island, provided that a project to eradicate the invasive rats was successful.
 In 2006, the captive population of insects numbered about 50 individuals, with thousands of eggs still to hatch.
 In 2008, when Jane Goodall visited the zoo, the population had grown to 11,376 eggs and 700 individuals, 20 of which were soon after returned to a special habitat on Lord Howe Island.
 As of April 2012, the Melbourne Zoo had reportedly bred over 9,000 of the insects, including 1,000 adult insects, plus 20,000 eggs.

 In 2012, the Budapest Zoo was the first zoo outside of Australia to reproduce the insects.

 In 2014, an unauthorised climbing team sighted live stick insects near the summit of Ball's Pyramid, in a thicket of sedge plants rooted in very thin soils at an altitude of 500 metres, suggesting that the insect's range on the island is more widespread than previously thought, and that its food preferences are not limited to Melaleuca howeana.

 By the beginning of 2016, Melbourne Zoo had hatched 13,000 eggs, and had also sent eggs to the Bristol Zoo in England, the San Diego Zoo in the United States, and the Toronto Zoo in Canada, to establish distinct insurance populations.

-In 2018 it was announced that the CEO of the Lord Howe Island Board had approved a plan to exterminate the black rat population on Lord Howe Island to protect the island ecology and potentially reintroduce D. australis.
-As of 2023 plans are being made to reintroduce the insects to Blackburn Island, an islet in the Lord Howe lagoon, to test the potential for reintroduction to the larger island.
+In 2018, it was announced that the CEO of the Lord Howe Island Board had approved a plan to exterminate the black rat population on Lord Howe Island to protect the island ecology and potentially reintroduce D. australis.
+As of 2023, plans are being made to reintroduce the insects to Blackburn Island, an islet in the Lord Howe lagoon, to test the potential for reintroduction to the larger island.

 In 2025, the Prague Zoo joined the conservation program.
 The zoo became the sixth institution in the world to create living conditions for D. australis and the third to put them on display.
 The new "Ball's Pyramid exhibit" also includes greenhouses and garden beds for cultivating the plants used to feed the insects.
+Prague Zoo has successfully bred the insects for the first time in February 2026.

-Genetic
+Genetics

 A 2017 study comparing DNA sequences of phasmids originating from Ball's Pyramid with those from museum specimens from Lord Howe Island showed that the Ball's Pyramid sequences differ from those of Lord Howe Island by a degree comparable to variation within the museum specimens, despite some morphological differences between the two groups.
 This confirms that the two populations represent the same species.
 The genome was found to be very large in size (over 4 Gb) and is probably hexaploid.